hoglet67/SampleRateConverter/README.txt

   Fstop = end of the transition band; this driven by the need to avoid aliasing, and is the minimum of Fsin/2 and Fsout/2.

-  The minimum required number of taps, Ntaps, is approximated by:
+  The minimum required number of taps, NTaps, is approximated by:

-  Ntaps =  Atten
+  NTaps =  Atten
           -------
           22 * Tw

-  Note: For the polyphase implementation, Ntaps needs to be a integer multiple of L.
+  Note: For the polyphase implementation, NTaps needs to be a integer multiple of L.

 For now, we'll assume Atten = 60dB, then come back to this later.